jennyli1299/Quest-of-Legends/README.txt

 Usability of Classes:
 1. GameController -> Game Center simply executes the QUEST.
 2. Playable Interface -> Interface for all things Playable.
 All classes which implement or extend a class that implements this interface must have play() methods
-3. Quest -> Runs the game and controls how everything interacts to play, including map movement, battles, business in the market, etc.
+3. Quest -> Runs the game and controls how everything interacts to play, including map movement, attacking, business in the market, etc.
-4. Battle -> Controls each battle and how it plays.
+4. Battle -> Unused as a class, but the logic was transferred from Battle to other files in the Quest of Legends in order to better capture the relationships between classes
 5. Market -> A class in which an instance represents the Market of the QUEST.
 6. Item -> Abstract class Item which provides a foundation for the items in the market.
 7. Armor -> Concrete class which extends Item.
 Each instance of the Armor class represents a specific piece of armor.